BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 Now you get to configure the computing node you want your session to run on.
 Switch to the advanced configuration by clicking the button `Advanced`.
 Then you should see something like the image below.

 1. Start by choosing a preset (click on 1).
-2. You should choose a GPU node preset (2).
-You can choose between
-   * Ampere A100 -> This is what you want if you really need to crunch some numbers.
-The A100 is more powerful than any gaming GPU and has 40GB graphics memory.
-However these machines are often more used and it may take longer to get a node on the cluster
-   * Tesla K80 -> This is what you want for testing whether your workflows work on a GPU on the cluster and for tasks that are not time critical.
-The K80 is half as as powerful as a GTX 1080 and has 12GB graphics memory.
+2. Choose the "GPU Ampere A100" preset (2).

-Once you are happy with your configuration, click the orange button `Spawn` at the very bottom.
+3. Click the orange button `Spawn` at the very bottom.

 <img src="images/3_configure_node.png" width="500" />